 The State of Washington provides financial aid grant assistance to resident students.
 Funds are limited.
 Priority is established by your financial aid application completion date.

-- Washington State Need Grant: Awarded to eligible Washington State residents up to the cost of tuition.
+- Washington College Grant: Awarded to eligible Washington State residents up to the cost of tuition.
 Students may also receive funding to cover a small portion of child care expenses.
 Eligibility at South Puget Sound Community College is limited to eight (8) full-time quarters.
 Students that have earned an AA or AAS/AAT/AFA degree in the past five (5) years are not eligible to receive the State Need Grant.

 - College Bound Scholarship: Awarded in combination with other state financial aid to cover the average cost of tuition, fees, and a partial book allowance.
 The scholarship is available to students who sign up in the 7th or 8th grade and meet specific eligibility requirements.
 Information is available at Washington Student Achievement Council.